 I doubt the lesson will include anything about a doctrine of any other people who displaced those who came before.

-And it is unlikely that there will be any discussion of how Europeans discovery led to the first Constitutional Republic, a recognition of unalienable human rights, or the eventual abolition of slavery, something “Indigenous People’s” embraced for centuries (and in other parts of the modern world, still do).
+And it is unlikely that there will be any discussion of how Europeans discovery led to the first Constitutional Republic, a recognition of inalienable human rights, or the eventual abolition of slavery, something “Indigenous People’s” embraced for centuries (and in other parts of the modern world, still do).

-The actual Bill, HB 1604, states that,
+The actual bill, HB 1604, states that,